Frequently Asked Questions

 Does Brookside Farms offer lessons, summer camps or pony parties?

-Lessons and training are available to those that board at Brookside Farms LTD. We do not accept any outside riders for trail rides, lessons, camps or parties at this time.
+Lessons and training are available to those that board at Brookside Farms LTD. We do not accept any outside riders for trail rides, lessons, camps or parties.

 What is expected of a Co-op member?

 Co-op members pay a small fee to the Co-op that pays for shavings, wormer, fly control and liability insurance.
 Members jointly participate in maintenance of the fences and share responsibility for the general cleanliness of the barn.
 The Co-Op holds a workday typically for a ½ day 3 or 4 times per year to take care of routine maintenance.
 The Co-Op shares in buying hay, keeping everyone’s prices lower.
 The advantage of the Co-Op is that someone looks out for your horse if you are not there, and yet you receive the benefit of full board pricing that is substantially below the market for full board.